- Gain incredible insights into the local history, culture and landscape with exclusive talks by our shipwreck historian and a local indigenous elder

 - Great getaway for a group of your family or friends

-The Great Ocean Walk has deservedly become one of the Great Walks of Australia since it opened in 2006.
+The Great Ocean Walk has deservedly become one of Australia’s great walks since it opened in 2006.
 The sheer variety of experiences along the walk make it quite unique: abundant wildlife, shipwrecks, tall forests, huge sea cliffs and a spectacularly eroded coastline backed by beautiful countryside.
 It truly is a hike that offers something for everyone and this private group journey offers an opportunity to enjoy it in style with a stay at the luxury Alkina Lodge.

 Designed to create an exclusive and intimate experience, our accommodation offers the discerning traveller private luxury accommodation on the Great Ocean Road.
 Ideally located in Wattle Hill, just 20 minutes from the 12 Apostles, and less than 3 hours from Melbourne, you’ll find the lodge is the perfect base from which to explore the dramatic scenery, sweeping beaches and ancient rainforests the Great Ocean Road is renowned for.